 Son Charles Minard McClain (1913-1990) was born on March 21, 1913.
 In 1933, at the age of 20, he was united in holy wedlock with Bernice Avis Crabtree (May 17, 1912-1995), a native of Nebraska.
 She was the daughter of Edmond M. and Grace (Simpson) Crabtree.
 They bore two sons -- Charles Bernard "Pete" McClain and Darryl Gene McClain.
 The family resided in Scio in the 1930s.
 Charles passed into eternityin Dover, Tuscarawas County, OH on March 12, 1990, just eight days shy of his 77th birthday.
 Bernice survived her spouse by a little under five years.
 She joined him in death on Jan.
 13, 1995 in Canton, Stark County, OH.
 Burial was in Conotton Cemetery in Harrison County.

 Son Harry E. McClain (1915-2007) was born on March 10, 1915 in North Township near Conotton, Harrison County.
 As a young man, he was employed at Scio Pottery.
-In 1938, at the age of 23, he married Mabel Virginia Adams (1915-1994), whom had met while working at the pottery.
+In 1938, at the age of 23, he was united in matrimony with Mabel Virginia Adams (1915-1994), whom he had met while working at the pottery.
 She was the daughter of Charles W. and Bertha Viola (Birney) Adams.
-The couple's marriage endured for 56 years.
+The couple's marriage endured for a remarkable 56 years.
 Their four children were Carol Johnson, Roy E. McClain, Ruth Ann Lowmiller and Doris Westphal.
 Over the years, he labored for the Works Progress Administration (WPA) helping to inspect cement construction at the Tappan and Piedmont Dams.
 For a quarter of a century, he was a fire warden and trustee for Archer Township.
 Said the New Philadelphia Times Reporter:

 He was a dedicated dairy farmer for over 40 years.
 After retiring he sold Palco Farm Equipment where he was honored as a salesman of the year.
 For several years he worked at the Scio Auction weighing livestock.
 He was also active in the Harrison, Jefferson and Carroll County 4-H livestock sales.
 For 14 years he was a Stitch and Hitch 4-H adviser, and for 20 years he was a member of the Harrison County Fair Board, serving as president for four years.
 He served on the Jewett High School Board of Education and Harrison County Republican Central Committee where he served as chairman.
 Harry was also a member of the Jewett Ruritan Club for many years and served as a chairman.
 He was a member of the Ridge Presbyterian Church where he served as an elder for over 20 years.
 He was a current member of the Jewett Presbyterian Church, also serving as an elder.